aws-amplify/amplify-js/docs/media/analytics_guide.md

 Analytics.autoTrack('session', {
     // REQUIRED, turn on/off the auto tracking
     enable: true,
-    // OPTIONAL, the attributes of the event
+    // OPTIONAL, the attributes of the event, you can either pass an object or a function
+    // which allows you to define dynamic attributes
     attributes: {
-        sessionId: 'xxxxx'
+        attr: 'attr'
     },
+    // when using function
+    // attributes: () => {
+    //    const attr = somewhere();
+    //    return {
+    //        myAttr: attr
+    //    }
+    // },
     // OPTIONAL, the service provider, by default is the AWS Pinpoint
-    provider: 'AWSPinpoint',
+    provider: 'AWSPinpoint'
-    // OPTIONAL, to get the identity id
-    getIdentityId: () => {}
-    // or
-    getIdentityId: 'xxxxx'
 });
 ```